Raf-Chen/Raf-Chen.github.io/_pages/about.md

 Hi there!

 I am a 4th-year undergraduate student at the University of Electronic Science and Technology of China (UESTC) and a research intern at Shanghai AI Lab.
-I was previously a research assistant at the National University of Singapore (NUS), supervised by Prof. [Yang You](https://www.comp.nus.edu.sg/~youy/).
-I also worked with Dr. [Kai Wang](https://kaiwang960112.github.io/), Prof. [Wei Jin](https://www.cs.emory.edu/~wjin30/) and Prof. [Yuxuan Liang](https://yuxuanliang.com/).
+I was previously a research assistant at the National University of Singapore (NUS), supervised by Prof. [Yang You](https://www.comp.nus.edu.sg/~youy/) and Dr. [Kai Wang](https://kaiwang960112.github.io/).

+I am joining Peking Univ in 2025 Fall as a PhD student, supervised by Prof. Ning Ding and Prof. Bowen Zhou.
+I am also fortunate to work closely with Dr. Ganqu Cui and Prof. Yu Cheng.

 # News